 Do you ever wonder how an author comes up with the idea for a novel?
-This is the first in a series of blogs to ask that question, “What inspired the author?”—delving into the backstory of classic and memorable novels starting with Philip K. Dick’s novel “Do Androids Dream of Electric Sheep?”
+This is the first in a series of blogs to ask that question, “What inspired the author?”—delving into the backstory of classic and memorable novels starting with one of the best Philip K. Dick books; “Do Androids Dream of Electric Sheep?”

 It is by no accident that this series first appears in the month of October, leading up to the national day of horror—Halloween.
 This and subsequent articles will reference novels of horror and dystopia; novels that make you think or scare you out of your wits, either through immediate frightening chills from demons and monsters or through a prospective future that is unimaginably dark and inhuman.
 Novels written by profound authors that all link to a common thread: L. Ron Hubbard’s psychological thriller, which is aptly named Fear.

 So what inspired those authors to write these stories?
 What got them thinking about the themes and the plot lines?
 What got them to put those indelible words on paper?